 Our first ramen experience in Japan was at Ichiran in Tokyo.
 We went to their Shinjuku branch as it was the closest to our hotel.
 I call it an ‘experience’ as it couldn’t have been further away to any restaurant experiences you may have in the western world.

-In the centre of the vibrant Shinjuku neighborhood, just east of the train station, you will find Ichiran-Shinjuku.
+In the centre of the vibrant Shinjuku neighbourhood, just east of the train station, you will find Ichiran-Shinjuku.
 It is easy to identify it as, chances are, there will be a very long queue at the front.
 One very very popular place!
 Forbes actually goes as far as calling it the best ramen in the WORLD!

 Eating at Ichiran is a step process!
 Step 1, queue.
-Step 2, order from the very confusing, all-in-japanese machine.
+Step 2, order from the very confusing, all-in-Japanese machine.
 It took us a few trials and errors to get our orders right, and, to be honest, we still got some extra sides we didn’t even know we had ordered once we sat.
 The idea is that you select your ramen base and then all the toppings you want as well as the drinks.

 You are then handed a piece of paper where you can select how you want your noodles cooked (soft, medium, hard, etc) and so on, my favourite option is hard noodles!